DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

 your appearance is still a strong (perhaps the strongest) indicator of your chances for love.

--   “1 in 5 relationships start online.
-And more of them start at Match than any other site.”
+-   "1 in 5 relationships start online.
+And more of them start at Match than any other site."

--   “Find Love.
-Guaranteed.”
+-   "Find Love.
+Guaranteed."

--   “Your interests change, so should your profile.”
+-   "Your interests change, so should your profile."

--   “Attract 15x more attention.
-Add a photo.”
+-   "Attract 15x more attention.
+Add a photo."

-Regarding performativity, the act of gender is not a role, it is a series of acts. [^17_Lindsay_6] Thus, if the site or its users’ minimizes the importance of a woman’s career, other users may begin to minimize their career to remain an acceptable woman based on the standards of the site.[^17_Lindsay_6] Since the site, and users who maintain the culture within the site, strongly emphasize physical attractiveness, than the users are
+Regarding performativity, the act of gender is not a role, it is a series of acts. [^17_Lindsay_6] Thus, if the site or its users' minimizes the importance of a woman's career, other users may begin to minimize their career to remain an acceptable woman based on the standards of the site.[^17_Lindsay_6] Since the site, and users who maintain the culture within the site, strongly emphasize physical attractiveness, than the users are